rosamson/Getting-and-Cleaning-Data-Course-Project/README.md

 1. Extracts only the measurements on the **mean** and **standard deviation** for each measurement.
 1. Uses descriptive **activity names** to name the activities in the data set
 1. Appropriately labels the data set with descriptive **variable names**.
-1. From the data set in step 4, creates a second, independent tidy data set called **UCI-HAR-Tidy-Dataset.csv** with the average of each variable for each activity and each subject called.
+1. From the data set in step 4, creates a second, independent tidy data set called **UCI-HAR-Tidy-Dataset.txt** with the average of each variable for each activity and each subject called.

-The output of this script is the tidy dataset called **UCI-HAR-Tidy-Dataset.csv** found in the working directory.
+The output of this script is the tidy dataset called **UCI-HAR-Tidy-Dataset.txt** found in the working directory.

 ##References